MicrosoftDocs/entra-docs/docs/identity/domain-services/tutorial-create-forest-trust.md

 > [!div class="checklist"]
 > * Configure DNS in an on-premises AD DS domain to support Domain Services connectivity
-> * Create a two-way forest trust in Domain Services between the managed domain and the on-premises domain
+> * Create a two-way forest trust between the managed domain and the on-premises domain
 > * Test and validate the trust relationship for authentication and resource access

 If you don't have an Azure subscription, [create an account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.